Sonnykimee/SQLiteLib/README.md

 # Do I need to install SQLite before using this plugin?
 **No. You don't.**

 Due to the compact, serveless architecture of SQLite, **you actually don't even need to install SQLite** before using this plugin.
-The JDBC driver inside the plugin has capability to handle SQLite DB files.
+The JDBC driver inside the plugin handles SQLite DB files.

 If you need a GUI SQLite database editor so that you can edit your databases outside of the Minceraft server, I recommend: [DB Browser for SQLite](https://sqlitebrowser.org/)